Stocks waver on Wall Street ahead of busy week of earnings

-Stocks turned mixed in afternoon trading on Wall Street Monday as investors prepare for another busy week of corporate earnings.
+Stocks shifted between small gains and losses in afternoon trading on Wall Street Monday as investors prepare for another busy week of corporate earnings.

-The S&P 500 fell 0.3% as of 12:41 p.m.
+The S&P 500 rose 0.1% as of 1:41 p.m.
 Eastern.
-Even though the index was roughly split between gainers and losers, declines in several tech giants including Facebook, Google's parent copmany and Microsoft pulled the overall index lower.
+Even though the index had more gainers than losers, declines in several tech giants including Facebook, Google's parent company and Microsoft pulled the overall index lower.

-Technology stocks, which have have a strong impact on the broader market because of their outsized values, were mixed.

 Bond yields were relatively stable.
-The yield on the 10-year Treasury remained at 1.93% from late Friday.
+The yield on the 10-year Treasury fell to 1.92% from 1.93% late Friday.

 Wall Street is coming off of two weeks of gains following a January stumble that served partially as a “pressure relief valve," said Mark Hackett, chief of investment research at Nationwide.